DenisGorbachev/metawomen-docs/src/FAQ.md

 No, it’s a different concept.

-- Coliquidity allows to provide one-sided liquidity **at the current price**.
+- Coliquidity allows providing one-sided liquidity **at the current price**.
-- Uniswap allows to provide one-sided liquidity **strictly above or strictly below** the current price.
+- Uniswap allows providing one-sided liquidity **strictly above or strictly below** the current price.

 With Coliquidity, you’re making money immediately & always.
 With Uniswap, you’re making money only when the price is within your liquidity range (not immediately, not always).